Typhoon Cecil (1985): Meteorological history

 After becoming a tropical storm, Cecil turned northwest over the open waters of the South China Sea along the southern edge of a ridge over eastern China and the East China Sea.
 The storm steadily intensified, with the JMA classifying the system as severe tropical storm at 00:00 UTC on October 13.
 After a Hurricane Hunter aircraft plane measured a pressure of 984 mbar early on October 13, the JTWC upgraded Cecil to a typhoon at 18:00 UTC, with the JMA doing the same early the next day.
 Continuing to intensify, the typhoon cleared out an eye, which it would maintain until it struck land.
 The JMA set the peak intensity at noon on October 14, with winds of 90 mph and a minimum pressure of 960 mbar.
 Meanwhile, the JTWC estimated that Cecil obtained its peak intensity of 115 mph at 00:00 UTC on October 15.
 Continuing to slowly track northwest as the ridge to its north was weaker than expected, Cecil passed south of Hainan Island that morning and, according to the JTWC, began to weaken due to its close proximity to Vietnam.
 However, the JMA estimated that no changed in strength occurred during this time.
 Cecil turned west as the ridge to its north built back in and contrary to expectations did not make landfall until moving onshore just north of Huế at 22:00 UTC on October 15.
+At a weather station in Đông Hà (in present-day Quảng Trị province), the sea-level atmospheric pressure was recorded at 959.9 mbar.
 Cecil crossed into Laos two hours later and by 06:00 UTC on October 16, the JTWC ceased tracking the system.
 The JMA did the same 30 hours later.